jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 declare the values in the helm chart (`config.yaml`).

 Here are example configurations for common authentication services.
-Note that in each case, you need to get the authentication credential information before you can configure the helm chart for authentication.
+Note that in each case, you need to get the client ID and secret before you can configure the helm chart for authentication.

 #### GitHub